Introduction

 What you’ll find here

-Create hosted payment pages, run server-to-server payments, track status, and consume webhook events.
+Create hosted payment pages, run server-to-server payments, track payment status, and consume payment webhooks

-Core concepts, schemas, endpoint index, error formats, and rate limits.
+Review shared concepts, schemas, endpoint index, environments, and error behavior

 Before you begin